overture-stack/website/markdown/documentation/song/reference/commands.md

 |`-a`, `--analysis-id`| Associated analysisId |
 |`-i`, `--ignore-undefined-md5`| If set, the publishing process will proceed even if the md5 hash of any file is not defined. |

- For more information see our <a href="/documentation/song/admin/analysismanagement/" target="_blank" rel="noopener noreferrer">documentation on analysis managment with Song</a>.
+ For more information, see our <a href="/documentation/song/admin/analysismanagement/" target="_blank" rel="noopener noreferrer">documentation on analysis management with Song</a>.

 ## Unpublish